exercism/gleam/concepts/case-expressions/introduction.md

 // No compiler error
 ```

-Pattern matching will test a value against each pattern from top to bottom, until it finds a matching pattern and executes the logic associated with that pattern.
+Case expressions will test a value against each pattern from top to bottom, until it finds a matching pattern and executes the logic associated with that pattern.
 The order of patterns matters!